 Brake Shoes

-While not as prevalent today as they once were in the industry, many vehicles still use a “Drum brake system” on the rear of the vehicle.
+While not as prevalent today as they once were in the industry, many vehicles still use a "Drum brake system" on the rear of the car.

-Regular inspection and adjustment ensures the maximum contact area with the brake drum is achieved, this then provides you with the correct brake efficiency for your vehicle.
+Regular inspection and adjustment ensure the maximum contact area with the brake drum is achieved, providing you with the correct brake efficiency for your vehicle.

 Do I have a problem?